 Heart Attack Recovery Questions and Answers

-Every year, many of the hundreds of thousands of people in the U.S. who have a heart attack survive and go back to work and enjoy a normal life.
-After a heart attack, you’ll have to make important lifestyle changes and take medication to prevent a future heart attack and lead a full, productive life.
+Every year, many of the hundreds of thousands of people in the U.S. who have a heart attack return to their normal lives.
+After a heart attack, you’ll have to make lifestyle changes and take medication to prevent another one and lead a full, productive life.

-Your health care team will tell you what medications you need to take and recommend lifestyle changes.
+Your health care team will tell you which medications you need and recommend lifestyle changes.

 View an animation of a heart attack(link opens in new window).